elunna/nerfhack-changelog/README.md

 ## New races

-### Vampires
+### Dhampir
 Vampires have a rich history in NetHack, first appearing in SLASH'EM and later in UnNetHack, dNetHack, SpliceHack, and Hack'EM, with each implementation being slightly different.
+However in NerfHack we are taking a U-turn from the traditional vampire because it has also been overpowered.

+  Vampires as a playable race in NerfHack remain fundamentally overpowered, and here’s why.
+They allow players to bypass too many core game mechanics and obstacles, including features that are new to the game.
+For instance, their immunity to Withering removes the threat posed by mummies and priests.
+Their immunity to Rabid nullifies another brand-new mechanic, undermining its impact.
+Poison resistance enables vampires to fight otherwise dangerous monsters like orcs with poison arrows or team a, while sleep resistance shields them from kamadan rays and later orange dragon attacks.

+    Beyond resistances, their innate abilities exacerbate the imbalance.
+Shapeshifting makes polytraps irrelevant, flying allows them to avoid ground traps, bypass the Soko entry rivers, and ignore icy floors, and regeneration gives them a significant edge in combat.
+These abilities collectively strip away much of the difficulty and strategic planning required in the early game, which goes against the intended challenge of NerfHack.

+    While I love the concept of a vampire race, it’s clear that the current implementation is too powerful.
+To address this, I propose introducing a new, lesser type of vampire: the Dhampir, or half-vampire.
+This race would retain some of the vampire’s strengths but would be a more balanced and trimmed-down version, fitting better alongside other vanilla races.
+This compromise could preserve the appeal of playing as a vampire while maintaining the integrity of the game’s mechanics and difficulty.

+    Dhampirs start with innate resistance to draining and death magic, as well as being breathless, which provides immunity to gas, spores, choking, and drowning.
+They also have resistance to lycanthropy and possess infravision.
+A standout ability is their 1d6 drain bite.
+When biting and draining blood, Dhampirs heal HP, which replaces intrinsic regeneration.
+As an added bonus, they can absorb partial intrinsics from monsters they drain, such as fire, cold, and sleep resistance.
+However, all of their partial intrinsics are capped at 50%, even when granted through crowning, ensuring they rely more on extrinsic protections.
+Finally, Dhampirs excel at climbing and can easily escape pits.
+These carefully designed features make the Dhampir a compelling, yet balanced, alternative to the overpowered vampire race.

+  Dhampir also get innate hunger.

 In this version, the aim was to combine the best aspects of each to create a fun yet balanced vampire race.
 Vampires start strong, avoiding issues like poison or GWAWOD deaths, and they can fly over many floor traps, such as sleeping gas.
 What you *will* have to worry about is your new worst enemies: silver and hunger.

 You'll also have to move quickly and attack aggressively to keep draining blood for nutrition.
 The corpse draining mechanic from SLASH'EM has been removed.
 It created quite a few bugs in the nutrition code, it resulted in tedious draining of corpses (which often are wasted anyway), and a better alternative was found in SpliceHack, which was simply doubling the nutrition from feeding on life blood during combat.
 The main drawback to this approach is that now vampirics cannot gain intrinsics or benefits from eating corpses.
 To compensate, you start off with the many intrinsics a regular vampire enjoys.